 We present our derivative assets and liabilities on a net basis in our statements of condition.
 Refer to Note 1 - Background and Basis of Presentation for further discussion.
 In addition to the cash collateral as noted in the following table, we also pledged \$97 million of investment securities that can be sold or repledged, as part of our initial margin related to cleared derivative transactions at December 31, 2016.

-Federal Home Loan Bank of Chicago Notes to Financial Statements (Dollars in tables in millions except per share amounts unless otherwise indicated)
+(Dollars in tables in millions except per share amounts unless otherwise indicated)

 The following table presents the fair values of our gross and net derivative assets and liabilities by contract type and amount for our derivative agreements.